 Special Contribution to Austin MD by Stephanie Flores, FRAME Club

-Cardiovascular exercise is beneficial and effective to your health.
-It can increase your cardiovascular endurance, fat oxidation, heart strength, cardiac muscle mass, blood flow, and oxygen supply.
+Both forms of cardio are beneficial and effective in their own ways.
+They both can increase your cardiovascular endurance, fat oxidation, heart strength, cardiac muscle mass, blood flow, and oxygen supply.
 However, if you are pressed for time you may consider Interval Training.
 It is best to implement them both to have a balance between pushing yourself and allowing recovery from high impact, intensity, overtraining, or volume.

 Want to try Interval Training?

 Here is an alternative to steady state running that can be done on a treadmill, track, or trail.
 Warm up at a low to moderate intensity for about 510 minutes.
 Then sprint for 30 seconds and walk for 30 seconds.
 Repeat for approximately 15 20 minutes, followed by a 10 minute cooldown and stretch.